xmtp/xmtp-flutter/README.md

 The client has two constructors: `createFromWallet` and `createFromKeys`.

-The first time a user uses a new device they should call `createFromWallet`.
-This will prompt them to sign a message that either:
+The first time a user uses a new device, they should call `createFromWallet`.
+This will prompt them to sign a message to do one of the following:
-- creates a new identity (if they're new) or
+- Create a new identity (if they're new)
-- enables their existing identity (if they've used XMTP before).
+- Enable their existing identity (if they've used XMTP before)

-When this succeeds it configures the client with a bundle of `keys` that can be stored securely on the device.
+When this succeeds, it configures the client with a bundle of `keys` that can be stored securely on the device.

 ```dart